Unleaded : 35.37 / Liter

 In this here country we get Letterman, Jon Stewart, Conan and Leno (even Ellen, Rachael Ray and Dr. Phil) just a few hours after the US broadcast with the local carrier wisely choosing to air them primetime nightly rather than live and midday.
 In Hong Kong Letterman's slot is also on a same-day delay basis airing just before midnight Tuesdays to Saturdays.
 I'm sure this is the case in many other countries as well, including the substitution of the US commercials with local ones during the break.

-The Late Show anywhere else in the world and see a KFC commercial somewhere in the middle touting a raffle contest where two lucky fried chicken lovers can win a trip to LA and catch . . .
+But I'm not so sure you can watch The Late Show anywhere else in the world and see a KFC commercial somewhere in the middle touting a raffle contest where two lucky fried chicken lovers can win a trip to LA and catch . . .
 Jay Leno live in action on The Tonight Show!

 Them folks at KFC probably think the prize may well be a chance to see some prematurely balding 7-Eleven store clerk doing a cable access show from his mom's basement (the entertainment value of which will likely be comparable if not superior to Leno's show, but that's not an issue here) and we won't care.
 As long as that basement is somewhere within the 48 contiguous states and the plane ticket outta here is free, people will grab those greasy thighs and breasts faster than you can say "Finger lickin' good!"
 Them folks at KFC are probably right.